MARMOK-A-5: Further development in EuropeWave programme

 IDOM were one of seven companies awarded pre-commercial procurement funding in December 2021 for Stage 1 of the EuropeWave programme, to further develop the device concept.
-In September 2022, they progressed to Stage 2 with additional funding for a Front-End Engineering and Design study of a scale-prototype to be tested at sea.
+(Note: "Pre-commercial procurement" concerns the commissioning of research and development delivery in advance of production becoming commercially feasible.)
+In September 2022, they progressed to Stage 2 with added funding for a front-end loading (or front-end engineering and design) study of a scale-prototype to be tested at sea.
 IDOM were one of three concepts that progressed to Stage 3, with a share of the €13.4m budget to develop and test a device at BiMEP for a year.

-In December 2024, IDOM announced they were planning to re-deploy the MARMOK-A-5 at BiMEP in summer 2025.
+In December 2024, IDOM announced plans to re-deploy the MARMOK-A-5 at BiMEP in summer 2025, however this was delayed.
+The device was successfully re-deployed and connected to the grid in May 2026.
+It features an improved intelligent control system and onboard batteries.